 Some OneDrive users have reported that when they try to save their work to the Microsoft Cloud service, it does not show the Backup tab under settings.
 They can sync their work, and everything looks normal, but the OneDrive Backup tab is missing.
 This post can help you out and fix the problem.
 You may have to be logged in as an administrator to make this change.

-OneDrive Backup tab missing
+OneDrive Backup tab missing in Settings

 The OneDrive Backup tab helps you protect important documents and folders seen under ‘This PC’ and access them anywhere from other devices.
 So, even if you lose your PC, you can still get your lost documents/folders back.